Ebook Piracy Is Rampant And Impossible To Stop

 I like dark clouds with silver linings, and for me in this case, it is that these pirates inadvertently give me a weird kind of promotion.
 I get extra Google Search listings, name and title recognition and occasionally, perhaps even real ebook sales.

-As most readers would never use or access file sharing sites, they may see my name and title in a list of pirate search results in Google and then pop over to Amazon or Apple iBooks, out of curiosity.
+As most readers would never use or access file sharing sites, they may see my name and title in a search result list on Google and then pop over to Amazon or Apple iBooks, out of curiosity.
 Nice!
 Any publicity, is good publicity, right?

 It may be little comfort, but a lot of the sites purporting to offer free copies of paid books don’t actually have a copy of your book to begin with.
 Many which readily turn up in web searches either redirect the wannabe pirate to a legitimate subscription site like Playster, which doesn’t have your books to begin with, and collect an affiliate fee on signup, or fake subscription sites trying to look legitimate, which are happy to take the pirate’s credit card info and run with it despite having no copy of your book to provide either.
 It’s much harder and more dangerous to break into book piracy than it used to be, especially with Scribd being mostly reformed now.
 I don’t wish pirates any harm, but maybe some of the more casual ones who pirate only some of their reading and buy the rest, may get tired of the hassle and the risk and you’ll become one of their paid-for, must-read authors.